 First Aid Kit

-Although you are going on your camping to relax and enjoy the great outdoors, you never know when when an unexpected accident could occur.
+Although you are going on your trip to relax and enjoy the great outdoors, you never know when when an unexpected accident could occur.
 After all, being able to respond to minor wounds and injuries is key in preventing more complex medical problems later on.

 So, you should take the right steps to ensure that you are prepared for worst case scenarios, and that means always having a first aid kit.